Oughie/clock-rs/README.md

 ## Configuration

 clock-rs uses the [TOML](https://toml.io/en/) file format for its settings.
-By default, it is stored in the OS default configuration directory, under `clock-rs`.
+By default, the configuration file is named `conf.toml` and is stored in the OS configuration directory, within the `clock-rs` subdirectory .

 On Linux: `~/.config/clock-rs/conf.toml`